 Within the platform, users are not exposed to price slippage as they usually would be on another DEXs to trade one stablecoin for another.

 The platform can be compared to DEXs like Bancor or Uniswap, but with more (and remarkable) advantages.
 Curve Finance aims to be more efficient than any other DEX available today.

 To understand it better, we must compare DEXs and how they work.
 Curve Finance is not the pioneer in this market, but for sure is the most innovative so far.

 Other DEXs like Bancor, for example, had good functionality but also had quite a bit of drawback as well.

-Uniswap came and introduced interesting solutions, such as token bonding curves, liquidity pools which incentivized users to contribute, and a more user-friendly interface.
-It certainly played a major role when it comes to DeFi popularization, especially due to the efficiency increase.
+Uniswap came and introduced interesting solutions, such as token bonding curves, liquidity pools, which incentivized users to contribute, and a more user-friendly interface.
+It certainly played a major role when it comes to DeFi popularization, mainly due to the efficiency increase.

 Now Curve Finance has come to shake things up, similarly to Uniswap, but only for stable coins.
 And it is working hard to differentiate itself from competitors.